-Formal measures 8.4 staff absenteeism; number and severity of issues) Incident reporting (for example, through EAP programs or helplines) Feedback Surveys from staff (such as employee opinion surveys, engagement surveys, or culture) and diversity surveys) Feedback from staff (including feedback from staff or team meetings, meetings with individual staff such as staff performance reviews, informal feedback), together with feedback from advisory groups, key stakeholders or clients At exit interviews Ad hoc or informal analysis Informal observation by managers Reviews or Periodic reviews or audits reporting Formal evaluation of specific initiatives By external experts (e.g. External review, audit, or certification) Formal reporting, either written (e.g. Quarterly or annual reports) or oral reports in meetings (e.g. To managers, senior management, the board or other governance body) Less direct Through training, mentoring and staff development (e.g. attendance at equity and mechanisms diversity workshops or training, and feedback given) Through employment or diversity policy By following regulatory requirements
+Formal measures Hard metrics (such as staff demographics, various diversity statistics, retention rates, staff absenteeism; number and severity of issues) Incident reporting (for example, through EAP programs or helplines) Feedback Surveys from staff (such as employee opinion surveys, engagement surveys, or culture and diversity surveys) Feedback from staff (including feedback from staff or team meetings, meetings with individual staff such as staff performance reviews, informal feedback), together with feedback from advisory groups, key stakeholders or clients At exit interviews Ad hoc or informal analysis Informal observation by managers Reviews or Periodic reviews or audits reporting Formal evaluation of specific initiatives By external experts (e.g. External review, audit, or certification) Formal reporting, either written (e.g. Quarterly or annual reports) or oral reports in meetings (e.g. To managers, senior management, the board or other governance body) Less direct Through training, mentoring and staff development (e.g. attendance at equity and mechanisms diversity workshops or training, and feedback given) Through employment or diversity policy By following regulatory requirements